Integral Formulation and the Br\'ezis-Ekeland-Nayroles-Type Principle for Prox-Regular Sweeping Processes: Introduction

 Let $\H$ be a Hilbert space.
 The sweeping process is a first-order dynamical system involving the normal cone to a moving closed set.
 It was introduced by J.-J.~Moreau in the early 1970s as a model for elastoplasticity in contact mechanics (see \cite{MR637727,MR637728,MR508661}).
 In the classical (convex) setting, the problem is to find an absolutely continuous trajectory $x\colon [0,T]\to \H$ such that

 where $N(C(t);x)$ denotes the (convex) normal cone to $C(t)$ at $x$.

 Because of the presence of the normal cone, the inclusion in \eqref{SSPP} is meaningful only along points $x(t)\in C(t)$.
-In particular, any solution must satisfy the state constraint $x(t)\in C(t)$ for all $t\in [0,T]$.
-Consequently, existence of solutions in this classical sense requires suitable regularity of the set-valued map $t\mapsto C(t)$ (in particular, jumps of the moving set are excluded).
+In particular, any solution must satisfy the state constraint $x(t)\in C(t)$ at least for a.e. $t\in [0,T]$.
+Consequently, existence of solutions in this classical sense requires suitable regularity of the set-valued map $t\rightrightarrows C(t)$.
 For instance, Moreau's original existence theorem for \eqref{SSPP} (see \cite{MR637727}) assumes Lipschitz continuity in Hausdorff distance:

 where $\kappa \geq 0$ and $\operatorname{Haus}(A,B)$ denotes the Hausdorff distance between $A$ and $B$.